National Party of Australia: National Country Party and National Party

 In 2010, under the leadership of Truss, the party received its lowest vote to date, at only 3.4%, however they secured a slight increase in seats from 10 to 12.
 At the following election in 2010 the national Party's fortunes improved slightly with a vote of 4.2% and an increase in seats from 12 to 15.

 At the 2016 double dissolution election, under the leadership of Barnaby Joyce the party secured 4.6% of the vote and 16 seats.
 In 2018, reports emerged that the National Party leader and deputy prime minister, Barnaby Joyce was expecting a child with his former communications staffer Vikki Campion.
 Joyce resigned after revelations that he had been engaged in an extramarital affair.
 Later in the same year it was revealed that the NSW National party and its youth wing, the Young Nationals had been infiltrated by neo-Nazis with more than 30 members being investigated for alleged links to neo-Nazism.
 Leader Michael McCormack denounced the infiltration, and several suspected neo-Nazis were expelled from the party and its youth wing.

-At the 2019 Australian federal election, despite severe drought, perceived inaction over the plight of the Murray–Darling Basin, a poor performance in the New South Wales state election and sex scandals surrounding the member for Mallee, Andrew Broad and former party leader Barnaby Joyce, the National Party saw only a small decline in vote, down 0.10% to attain 4.51% of the primary vote.
+At the 2019 Australian federal election, despite severe drought, perceived inaction over the plight of the Murray–Darling basin, a poor performance in the New South Wales state election and sex scandals surrounding the member for Mallee, Andrew Broad and former party leader Barnaby Joyce, the National Party saw only a small decline in vote, down 0.10% to attain 4.51% of the primary vote.

-Following the 2025 federal election, the Nationals decided not to sign a new Coalition agreement with the Liberals.
+Following the 2025 federal election, In May 2025 the Nationals decided not to sign a new Coalition agreement with the Liberals.
 This resulted in the two parties operating separately for the first time since the 1980s, and thus reducing the Nationals to third party status in the Australian Parliament, sitting on the crossbench.
 The split lasted only eight days, following agreement on several policy areas that the Nationals had advocated, and a new shadow ministry was revealed.
+In January 2026, The Nationals again quit the Coalition.
+The two parties reunified again on 8 February 2026.